 - It was called Zabti or Bandobast system.

-- In 1580 CE, Akbar introduced the Dahsala System.
+- In 1580, Akbar introduced the Dahsala System.

 - Two new crops, tobacco and maize were added in 16-17th century.

 - Potato and red chilies came later in the 18th century by Portuguese.

 - Akbar introduced the Mansabdari system in his administration.